-We randomly selected 19 representative sentences from the ERASER movie review dataset, ensuring an equal proportion of true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN) with respect to the model's predictions.
-This balanced selection allows us to evaluate concepts underlying both correct and incorrect model predictions.
-For each sentence, we generate word clouds using the tokens that were mapped—during training—to the codebook vector associated with the sentence’s most salient token, for both the \gls{clvqvae} and clustering approaches.
+We randomly select 19 sentences from the ERASER-Movie review dataset, with roughly equal representation of true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN), to evaluate concepts underlying correct and incorrect predictions.
+For each sentence, we generate word clouds for \gls{clvqvae} and clustering using the tokens mapped to the codebook vector associated with the sentence's most salient token.
+Examples across all four prediction categories are in Appendix~\ref{sec:qualitative_analysis}.

-14 annotators participated in the study, collectively reviewing a total of 266 samples.
-Each annotator was presented with the generated word cloud of each sentence without being shown the original sentence, model prediction, or ground truth label.
-This design ensures that annotators relied solely on the visualizations to infer model behavior.
-For each visualization, annotators were asked to: \begin{enumerate} \item Predict the model's sentiment label using only the information in the word cloud. \item Rate their confidence in this prediction on a scale of 1-10 (where 10 is highest) \end{enumerate}
+14 annotators participated in the study, collectively reviewing 266 samples.
+Each annotator saw the word cloud for each sentence without the original sentence, model prediction, or ground truth label.
+This way, annotators relied solely on the visualizations to infer model behavior.
+For each visualization, annotators were asked to: